Here's what you need to know about celebrations for Eid ul-Adha in the UK this year

-After continued coronavirus restrictions across the UK led to the celebration of Eid ul-Fitr in much more low-key circumstances for the second year in a row, the excitement for Eid ul-Adha is building as eased restrictions are announced for the UK.
+After continued coronavirus restrictions across the UK led to the celebration of Eid ul-Fitr in much more low-key circumstances for the second year in a row, the excitement for Eid ul-Adha has come as restrictions are eased across the UK.

+While England has now seen the lifting of all legal Covid-19 restrictions in what has been dubbed ‘Freedom Day’ for the nation, Scotland has moved into Level 0 –with rising positive coronavirus cases and the continued spread of the Delta variant still causing widespread concern.

-Often known as ‘big Eid’, the second of the two major muslim celebrations is right around the corner – with Eid ul-Adha falling on the tenth day of the Islamic Lunar Calendar’s twelfth month, Dhu al-Hijjah.
+Often known as ‘big Eid’, the second of the two major muslim celebrations has now arrived in the UK and across the world, with Eid ul-Adha falling on the tenth day of the Islamic Lunar Calendar’s twelfth month, Dhu al-Hijjah.

 The month is the most significant one in the Islamic Lunar Calendar, as the final month in the calendar and one which, as the ‘month of the pilgrimage’, includes the Hajj pilgrimage which sees Muslims from across the world journey to Saudi Arabia to worship at Mecca.